Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 > ##### ![AdvML](/images/color_advml.png)Membership Inference Attack
 >
 > The membership of a data sample in a training set may be infered by an adversary with access to an inference API.
+By simply querying the inference API of the victim model strategically -- and no extra access -- the adversary can cause privacy violations.
 >
 > ##### ![AdvML](/images/color_advml.png)ML Model Inversion
 >
-> Machine learning models' training data could be reconstructed by exploiting an inference API.
+> Machine learning models' training data could be reconstructed by exploiting the confidence scores that are available via an inference API.
+By simply querying the inference API strategically, an adversary could back out potentially private information  embedded within the training data.
+This could lead to privacy violations if the attacker can reconstrcut the data of sensitive features used in the algorithm.

 #### ![AdvML](/images/color_advml.png)ML Model Stealing